Breed Motorcycle Club: New Jersey

-Two Breed members stabbed two Pagans in a tattoo studio in Trenton in September 1998.
+On September 9, 1998, two Breed members, Edward "Cheeks" Papendick and Michael Schwab, stabbed two Pagans, Michael "Tattoo Mike" Hare and Stephen "Snake" Smith, at Bacio Tattoo and Piercing Parlor in Trenton.
+After a period of negotiations between the national president of the Breed and a New Jersey State Police detective, Papendick and Schwab surrendered to police on September 18, 1998.
+The bikers were each charged with three counts of aggravated assault and one count of weapons offenses.

 Ten members of the Breed, including national president Salvatore "Old Man" DeIulio, were indicted on charges of extortion and sexual assault on January 28, 2000.
 The club was allegedly running protection rackets on strip clubs, tattoo parlors and other businesses in Long Branch.
 The sexual assault charges were brought after four women, who danced at the clubs, complained to the Howell Township police.
 One woman claimed to have been chained to the floor for several days, forced to engage in oral sex with several men and beaten severely.
 David Snyder, a strip club owner and former Breed member, was allegedly assaulted after attempting to reduce the number of sexual assaults on the dancers.
 On November 4, 2000, five Breed members were acquitted of extortion conspiracy.
 In June 2001, a Superior Court jury in Monmouth County acquitted Delulio of aggravated assault in a case in which he allegedly beat and sexually assaulted a nude dancer.
 However, a hung jury was declared on six other charges, including aggravated sexual assault and weapons possession.

 Breed members Sanford Gorzelsky, Scott Lear and Frederick M. "Guido" DeCapua were indicted in July 2003 and charged with robbery, aggravated assault, hindering apprehension, weapons possession and retaliation against a witness.
-The trio allegedly attacked former Breed member Arne "Ole" Olsen at a bar in West Long Branch on October 5, 2002 in retaliation for his testimony in a court case involving other club members.
+The trio allegedly attacked former Breed member Arne "Ole" Olsen at a bar in West Long Branch on October 5, 2002, in retaliation for his testimony in a court case involving other club members.
 On May 11, 2005, Gorzelsky was convicted of aggravated assault, and Lear was found guilty of conspiracy to commit aggravated assault and retaliation, while DeCapua was acquitted of all charges.